kamalbuilds/Artist-DApp-Token-Community/README.md

 # Artist-DApp-Token-Community
 Building for Polygon Summer Hack Web3

+Live Demo of the Application - https://youtu.be/P63MMDTNafk .
 ## Inspiration
 This project has been inspired from the zeal to create a community for the Artists/Singers/Podcasters and for the people who love their Art/Music form and wish to support them and earn some rewards :)
 ## What it does